 This award is to be applied as a partial room waiver to assist students in meeting their non-tuition expenses.

 Have questions?
-Contact Adam Standish, Coordinator of the Extraordinary Academic Scholarship Program at (585) 395-5414.
+Contact Deidre Strutz, coordinator of the Extraordinary Academic Scholarship Program, at (585) 395-2501.

 Scholarships from the Brockport Foundation are created by donors to Brockport.
 These donors are alumni, friends, faculty, emeriti, staff and parents who share the goal of making an exceptional Brockport education available to a wide range of students.